hzeller/bant/README.md

                      → 2 column table: (buildfile, package)
-    list-targets   : List BUILD file locations of rules with matching targets → 3 column table: (buildfile:location, ruletype, target) depends-on     : List cc library targets and the libraries they depend on → 2 column table: (target, dependency*)
+    list-targets   : List BUILD file locations of rules with matching targets → 3 column table: (buildfile:location, ruletype, target) aliased-by     : List targets and the various aliases pointing to it.
+                     → 2 column table: (actual, alias*)
+    depends-on     : List cc library targets and the libraries they depend on → 2 column table: (target, dependency*)
     has-dependent  : List cc library targets and the libraries that depend on it